IMEF Marines & "Bugs"

 Just in case anybody asks, the scenery in the background of the bottom picture consists of some old plastic cassette tape organizer trays used for room walls, some foam and some plastic cross-stitch grid for the floor "grill," some parts from a broken Micro Machines Star Wars play set for the control panel in the foreground, and then a couple of resin Grendel scenery sets (Cargo Bay set cargo door, and "stasis pods" from the Med Bay set).

-- buglips*the*goblin, badocter, Patrik Ström and 2 others like this
+- Brother Jim, buglips*the*goblin, badocter and 7 others like this

 Posted 12 October 2012 - 10:21 AM